kaBeech/tensort/README.md

 considerations to keep in mind:

   - Bogosort by nature re-runs on the same input multiple times.
-Depending on viewpoint, this either violates the original rules I set forward or is a major benefit.
+Depending on viewpoint, this either violates the original rules I set forward or is a major benefit

-  - In testing, Robustsort with Bogosort tends to give more robust results, though Robustsort with Permutationsort tends to run slightly faster.
+  - In testing, Robustsort with Bogosort tends to give more robust results, though Robustsort with Permutationsort tends to run slightly faster

-  - Permutationsort uses additional space due to computing all possible permutations of the input and storing them in a list.
+  - Permutationsort uses additional space due to computing all possible permutations of the input and storing them in a list

+  - If Permutaionsort incorrectly judges the correct permutation to be incorrect, it must loop back over the entire list of permutations again before it has another chance of giving the correct result

-  - Bogosort could theoretically run forever without returning a result, even when no errors occur.
+  - Bogosort could theoretically run forever without returning a result, even when no errors occur

 ## Comparing it all

 Now let's take a look at how everything compares.
-Here is a graph showing the benchmarking results for average error score and total runtime for our
+Here is a graph showing the benchmarking results for average error score for our algorithms:
-algorithms:

 <figure>
     <img src="./assets/images/deck_shuffle_chart_uncensored.svg"